-At Forestry Work Centers, forestry officials calculate Fire Danger based on the wind, temperature, relative humidity, how dry the forest is and the chances of a fire getting out of control.
+At these offices, forestry officials

+calculate Fire Danger based on the wind, temperature, relative humidity, how dry the forest is and the chances of a fire getting out of control.
+During periods of high fire danger, no outdoor burning authorizations will be issued.
 When weather conditions are severe, a Red Flag Warning is issued indicating that conditions are right for extensive, large and potentially dangerous wildfires.

-Use the contact list provided in this guide to invite a number of resource professionals to your classroom.
-In addition to Forestry Commission employees, be sure to include industry foresters and firefighters from your city or county fire departments.
+Use the contact list provided on page 32 of this guide to invite a number of resource professionals to your classroom.
+In addition to Division of Forestry employees, be sure to include industry foresters and firefighters from your city or county fire departments.